22 Best Choose Your Own Adventure Books

 Will you go west with a wagon train?
 Discover what life was like during Westward Expansion by jumping into a role where the choices you make could lead you to opportunity, wealth, poverty, or death.
 You might also like another book in the series, Civil War.

 Treasures of the Forgotten City by Danny McAleese

 ages 8 – 12

 Your grand-uncle left you clues to find Atraharsis — a legendary lost city beneath the desert sand.
-Can you solve the riddles, and recover the fabled star gems in time?
-Or will you — like so many who’ve gone before — become the next permanent resident of the forgotten city?
+Can you solve the riddles and recover the fabled star gems in time?
+Or will you — like those who’ve gone before — become the next permanent resident of the forgotten city?

 Little Red Riding Hood by Eric Braun